nqnm/Colorful/README.md

 `Windows + Alt + E`: Change to a specific wallpaper using the GUI.

-`Windows + Alt + X`: Select a wallpaper with a preview, then hit `Ctrl + x` and then `W` to change the wallpaper.
+`Windows + Alt + X`: Select wallpaper with a preview, then hit `Ctrl + x` and then `W` to change the wallpaper.
 Once the wallpaper is set we can close the program with `Windows + W`

 `Windows + Alt + F`: Change the terminal font size.

 `Windows + Alt + B`: Change the **corners** of the windows and the polybar to **rounded or sharp** corners.

-`Alt + Shift + X`: Execute lockscreen, type the current user session password to login.
+`Alt + Shift + X`: Execute the lock screen and type the current user session password to log in.

 `Print Screen`: Take a screenshot with `flameshot`.